MassaoSakamori/MassaoSakamori/README.md

 -Eu estudo  no colégio Santa Maria Goretti

--Estou no 1 ano do ensino medio
+-Estou no 1 ano do ensino medio(A)